Alden Dirks

 • 1001 Mushrooms

-• Downloads
+• Publications

 I began studying the fungi from my local grocery store in 2015.
-At one point, I made the connection that some of these mushrooms were foraged from the wild - free food!
+At one point, I made the connection that some of these mushrooms were foraged from the wild—free food!
 Before I knew it, I had a very large chicken of the woods sizzling in a pan.
-But something was wrong.
-After an hour and a half of cooking, the rubbery mushroom was still unpalatable, tasting like a soggy stick.
+But something was wrong... after an hour and a half of cooking, the rubbery mushroom was still unpalatable, tasting like a soggy stick.
 As much as I cooked it and chewed it, the thing didn't get any better.
-The mushroom turned out to be an old, stiff Berkeley's polypore – nothing dangerous, but an embarrassing first try.
+The mushroom turned out to be an old, stiff Berkeley's polypore—nothing dangerous, but an embarrassing first try.

-Please enjoy the fungal tales and portraits and contact me if you have any questions!
+njoy the fungal tales and portraits and contact me if you have any questions!

 Picture